amandasaurus/osm-round-river-retriever/README.md

-# RRR - Round River Retreiver
+# RRR - Round River Retriever

 Find, in an OpenStreetMap data file, anything with `natural=water` that should probably have `water=river` tag